Noisy notifications and building for users

-Now, at the time of this piece, everything is a notification.
-Everything is battling for your attention.
-It doesn’t matter what the relevance is.
-Your bank account notifications are lumped in with your Snapchat notifications.
-In my option only one of those are important.
+Lately everything is a notification.
+Every app, website and service is battling for your attention.
+Your bank account notifications are lumped in with your Twitter notifications.
+In my opinion only one of those are important.

-With everything being a notification, it all just becomes noise.
-You as an individual are now tasked with the responsibility of weeded through that noise to find what’s actually important versus habit.
+You as a consumer are now tasked with the responsibility of sifting through that noise to find what’s actually important.
 That means changing preferences and configuring devices and emails, the list goes on.

-Me?
-I disable 90% of my notifications.
-I keep work related email off my phone and also enable do not disturb mode from 7pm to 7am.
-That’s personal time, even your phone calls don’t alert me.
+Personally I disable 90% of my notifications.
+I usually keep work related email off my phone and also enable do not disturb mode from 7pm to 7am.
+That’s personal time, even phone calls don’t alert me.